iqvianlp/IQVIA-NLP-LLM-Benchmarking-Pipeline/README.md

-# Benchmarking Generative LLMs against BLURB
+# IQVIA NLP LLM Benchmarking Pipeline

 This repository contains the pipeline code for [*Evaluation of Large Language Model Performance on the Biomedical Language Understanding and Reasoning Benchmark: Comparative Study*](https://www.medrxiv.org/content/10.1101/2024.05.17.24307411).